clarisma/just-the-docs/_source/python/Features.md

 ## Result properties

-These are read-only, and are calculated on each access.
+These are read-only, and are computed on each access.

 > .property count